 - Bachelor of Science in Education, Secondary (Biology Education 9-12.
-The BSED.BIO degree program requires a combination of 136-137 credit hours of in-seat, hybrid and online instruction.
-The Biology Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Biology in Missouri grades nine through 12. - Bachelor of Science in Education, Secondary (Chemistry Education 9-12).
+The BSED.BIO degree program requires a combination of 136-137 credit hours of inseat, hybrid and online instruction.
+The Biology Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Biology in Missouri grades 9 through 12. - Bachelor of Science in Education, Secondary (Business Education 9-12.
+The BSED.BED degree program requires a combination of 136-131 credit hours of inseat, hybrid, and online instruction.
+The Business Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Business in Missouri grades 9 through 12. - Bachelor of Science in Education, Secondary (Chemistry Education 9-12).
 The BSED.CHM degree program requires a combination of 144 credit hours of in-seat, hybrid and online instruction.
-The Chemistry Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Chemistry in Missouri grades nine through 12. - Bachelor of Science in Education, Secondary (English Education 9-12).
+The Chemistry Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Chemistry in Missouri grades 9 through 12. - Bachelor of Science in Education, Secondary (English Education 9-12).
 The BSED.ENG degree program requires a combination of 127 credit hours of in-seat, hybrid and online instruction.
-The English Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach English in Missouri grades nine through 12. - Bachelor of Science in Education, Secondary (Math Education 9-12).
-The BSED.MAT degree program requires a combination of 133 credit hours of in-seat, hybrid and online instruction.
-The Math Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Math in Missouri grades nine through 12. - Bachelor of Science in Education, Secondary (Physics Education 9-12).
+The English Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach English in Missouri grades 9 through 12. - Bachelor of Science in Education, Secondary (Math Education 9-12).
+The BSED.MAT degree program requires a combination of 133 credit hours of inseat, hybrid and online instruction.
+The Math Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Math in Missouri grades 9 through 12. - Bachelor of Science in Education, Secondary (Physics Education 9-12).
 The BSED.PHY degree program requires a combination of 130 credit hours of in-seat, hybrid and online instruction.
-The Physics Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Physics in Missouri grades nine through 12. - Bachelor of Science in Education, Secondary (Social Science Education 9-12).
-The BSED.SS degree program requires a combination of 122 credit hours of in-seat, hybrid and online instruction.
+The Physics Education 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Physics in Missouri grades 9 through 12. - Bachelor of Science in Education, Secondary (Social Science Education 9-12).
+The BSED.SS degree program requires a combination of 122 credit hours of inseat, hybrid and online instruction.
 See Appendix H for courses required to complete the program.
-The Social Science 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Social Science in Missouri grades nine through 12.
+The Social Science 9-12 program leads to Missouri Teacher Certification that qualifies graduates to teach Social Science in Missouri grades 9 through 12.